 - a.
-Identify data that does not currently exist or is not accessible within the Montana Data List. - b.
-Conduct ongoing maintenance data discovery through the Montana Data List. - c.
+Identify data that does not currently exist or is not accessible within the Montana GIS Data List. - b.
+Conduct ongoing maintenance data discovery through the Montana GIS Data List. - c.
 Deliver data via download and web services. - d.
-Support the use of the GIS Data List, through training and outreach, for registering Montana related GIS datasets.
+Support the use of the Montana GIS Data List through training and outreach. - e.
+Explore emerging tools and investigate opportunities to partner and share information.